-So, how do we teach users to look behind what’s on air and to show them that the app has much more to consume on-demand in the wealth of podcasts and music shows?
+So, how do I teach users to look behind what’s on air and to show them that the app has much more to consume on-demand in the wealth of podcasts and music shows?

 Our team separated process into four stages that could be easily communicated to stakeholders.
-This would also serve as milestones to ensure we were sticking to our timeline.
+This would also serve as milestones to ensure I were sticking to the timeline.

 Designing for a Diverse Audience